-The UPI payments or Unified payments interface is a payment mechanism that allows instant money transfer without the bank details.
+The UPI payments or Unified payments interface is a payment mechanism that allows instant money transfer without bank details.
 The UPI is developed by the NPCI and rather than a bank account number and IFSC code, the virtual payment address is utilized to pay through the UPI.

 The most cost-effective way of money transfer

 Fund transfer via NEFT entails a minimum charge of Rs 2.5 per transaction while the IMPS charges Rs 2.5 per transaction.
 On the other hand, UPI only charges 50 paise or less per transaction through the Unified payments interface.
-As such it has the potential to promote the non-cash transactions of small amounts throughout India, which it is currently taking up seriously.
+As such it has the potential to promote non-cash transactions of small amounts throughout India, which it is currently taking up seriously.

 UPI payments have made it a possibility for you to transfer a small amount to your vegetable vendor in a matter of seconds.
 Think Paytm or BHIM cards hanging on the local grocery store replacing the trouble you went through earlier to get a proper change.
 Think of the lesser time spent in the ATM lines.
 Going cash-free removes many hassles from your life and makes everything smoother in the age of digital India.

-People have stuck with their cash payments because primarily they couldn't rely on online transactions and card payments as they ask for the bank account details.
+People have stuck with their cash payments because primarily they couldn't rely on online transactions and card payments as they ask for bank account details.
 However, the UPI method of payment cracks the deal here.
 The payment through the UPI does not require card details or the details of a bank account.
-You just need to enter your virtual payment address this way (Think the mobile number linked to your UPI app).
+You just need to enter your virtual payment address this way (think about the mobile number linked to your UPI app).

 Real-Time Fund Transfer